Colombian conflict: Background

-This led to an outrage in the Colombian Public, creating an explosion of Leftists and Revolutionary organizations.
-In Bogota, leftist students protested and organized against the Colombian government, eventually hoping to overthrow it.
-This opposition to the Colombian Government exploded in 1948, upon hearing of the assassination of socialist candidate Jorge Eliécer Gaitán, many poor workers saw the death of Gaitán as political assassination orchestrated by the rich.
-Workers began rioting and destroying the Colombian capital Bogota, leading to the death of 4,000 people.
+This led to an outrage in the Colombian public, creating an explosion of leftists and revolutionary organizations.
+In Bogotá, leftist students protested and organized against the Colombian government, eventually hoping to overthrow it.
+This opposition exploded in 1948.
+Upon hearing of the assassination of socialist candidate Jorge Eliécer Gaitán, many poor workers saw the death of Gaitán as a political assassination orchestrated by the rich.
+Workers began rioting and destroying the Colombian capital of Bogotá, leading to the death of 4,000 people.
 When news of the death of Gaitán reached the countryside, the local militias were furious and immediately started a civil war known as La Violencia.
-Joined by fellow Leftists a brutal war was fought for over 10 years leading to the death of 200,000 people and the destruction of much of the country, resulting in a peace settlement and the changing of power to the Colombian Conservative Party to the Colombian Liberal Party and the Colombian Communist Party in 1958.
+Joined by fellow leftists, a brutal war was fought for over 10 years, leading to the death of 200,000 people and the destruction of much of the country, resulting in a peace settlement and the changing of power from the Colombian Conservative Party to the Colombian Liberal Party and the Colombian Communist Party in 1958.

-As La Violencia wound down, most self-defense and guerrilla units made up of Liberal Party supporters demobilized, but at the same time some former Liberals and active Communist groups continued operating in several rural enclaves.
-One of the Liberal bands was a group known as the "Fuerzas Armadas Revolucionarias de Colombia" (Revolutionary Armed Forces of Colombia), or FARC, formed by Pedro Antonio Marin in 1964, FARC was founded out of fighters of unhappy with the peace settlement.
-The goal of the FARC, among other things, was redistribution of land that would benefit poor peasant farmers like Marin, along with the desire to establish a communist state.
+As La Violencia wound down, most self-defense and guerrilla units composed of Liberal Party supporters were demobilized.
+At the same time, some former liberals and active communist groups continued operating in several rural enclaves.
+One of the Liberal bands was a group known as the "Fuerzas Armadas Revolucionarias de Colombia" (Revolutionary Armed Forces of Colombia), or FARC, formed by Pedro Antonio Marín in 1964.
+The FARC was founded out of fighters who were unhappy with the peace settlement.
+The goal of the FARC, among other things, was land redistribution that would benefit poor peasant farmers like Marín, along with the desire to establish a socialist state.

 In 1958, an exclusively bipartisan political alternation system, known as the National Front, resulted from an agreement between the Liberal and Conservative parties.
 The agreement had come as a result of the two parties attempting to find a final political solution to the decade of mutual violence and unrest, remaining in effect until 1974.